-- Yield: 8 1x
+- Yield: 10 cinnamon rolls 1x

-- 1 Tablespoon active dry yeast
+- 1 tablespoon active dry yeast

-- 1/2 cup warm water (105F)
+- ½ cup warm water (105F)

-- 21/2 cups whole wheat flour*
+- 2 ½ cups whole wheat flour*

 - 2 cups all-purpose flour

-- 1teaspoon kosher salt
+- 1 teaspoon kosher salt

-- 4 large eggs (at room temperature)
+- 4 large eggs, at room temperature

-- 1/4 cup honey or sugar
+- ¼ cup honey or sugar

-- 3/4 cup packed brown sugar
+- ¾ cup packed brown sugar

-- 1 Tablespoon cinnamon
+- 1 tablespoon cinnamon

 - 1 cup powdered sugar

-- 2 Tablespoons butter, melted
+- 2 tablespoons butter, melted

-- 2 Tablespoons milk or cream
+- 2 tablespoons milk or cream

 - 1 teaspoon vanilla extract

-- Add the eggs, sugar, butter, salt, and remaining 4 cups flour to the yeast mixture.
+- Add the eggs, sugar, butter, salt, and remaining 4 cups of flour to the yeast mixture.